-All of this scientific nonsense to tell us what nonne have been saying for generations: put on your scarf before you leave the house!!!
+All of this scientific nonsense to tell us what nonne have been saying for generations: put on a scarf before you leave the house!!!

 So twice a year the ritual is performed.
-The entire winter wardrobe is stowed away and summer-weight apparel awakens from its dormant state.
+The change of seasons in Italy dictates that your entire winter wardrobe is stowed away and summer-weight apparel awakens from its dormant state.
 In the fall, the whole procedure is reversed.
-(A fun tip for the spring: now is the time to take your bulky winter jacket to the dry cleaners for a good washing.
+(Pro tip for the spring: now is the time to take your bulky winter jacket to the dry cleaners for a good washing.
 You can pick in up in late September, thus freeing up precious closet space.)